 Title V Maternal and Child Health Fee-for-Service Contractors provide direct services to low income (Texas resident) women and children not eligible for Medicaid/CHIP, CHCIP Perinatal or another payor source and have a gross family income at or below 185% FPL.
 Dental services are provided for pregnant women up to 3 months postpartum.
 These services include comprehensive and periodic oral evaluations, radiographs, and preventive and therapeutic dental services.

-Children age 20 or younger whose families are considered low or very-low-income are eligible for Medicaid and have comprehensive dental benefits through MCNA and DentaQuest.
-Dental benefits are not included for adults (on any Texas Medicaid program), but can be added as a value-added service (services offered in addition to the existing benefits).
+Children age 20 or younger whose families are considered low or very-low-income are eligible for Medicaid and have comprehensive dental benefits through MCNA, DentaQuest, or UnitedHealthcare.
+Dental benefits are not included for adults (on any Texas Medicaid program) but can be added as a value-added service (services offered in addition to the existing benefits).

 TEXAS HAS FIVE MEDICAID PROGRAMS: